kate-bishop/comments-feed/README.md

 ### comments-feed-api

-Start the API so it runs on localhost:3001.
-I made a few updates to the provided front-end-cyoa repository to resolve some errors on my machine:
+Start the API so it runs on localhost:3001:

-1. Updated sqlite3 version to "^5.0.3" (originally "^4.0.7")
-2. In `./server/index`, configured cors to accept calls from localhost:3000

-Those changes can be found in [comments-feed-api](https://github.com/kate-bishop/comments-feed-api).
-Everything else is the same, so you can run that server with:

 ```
 npm install